segmentio/segment-docs/src/partners/index.md

 ---

 > note ""
 > **NOTE:** Developer Center is currently in _Developer Preview_.
 If you are interested in joining the Developer Preview, request access [here](https://segment.com/partners/developer-center/).
 The use is governed by [(1) Segment First Access](https://segment.com/docs/legal/first-access-beta-preview/) and Beta Terms and Conditions and [(2) Segment Acceptable Use Policy](https://segment.com/docs/legal/acceptable-use-policy/).
+By starting or continuing this process, you also agree to the [Segment Platform Partners Agreement](https://segment.com/docs/legal/partnersagreement/).

 ## Building on Segment